ant-design/pro-editor/src/SortableList/index.en-US.md

    */
   isSorting: boolean;
   /**
-   * Index of the dragged-over list item
+   * Index of the item being dragged over
    */
   overIndex: number;
   /**
-   * Whether it is the dragged-over list item
+   * Whether it is the item being dragged
    */
   isDragOverlay: boolean;
 }